wcarmon/docs/rust/io.file.md

 # Overview
 1. Important types related to File IO
-1. Some patterns for IO
+1. Some patterns for File IO

 # Related Types